Mechanics of incompatible asymmetric grain boundary migration: Examples

 \subsubsection{Mechanical Driving Force}

-This section considers the same \hkl<111> boundary as above subjected to a mechanical load.
-Asymmetry is tested by flipping the domains occupied by grains 1 and 2, respectively (\cref{fig:results/Mechanical/drawing}).
+This section considers the same boundaries as above, except subjected to a mechanical rather than synthetic driving force.
+Asymmetry is tested by exchanging the domains occupied by grains 1 and 2, respectively (\cref{fig:results/Mechanical/drawing}).
 To apply the mechanical load, the displacement is fixed on the bottom side of the domain.
 For time $t\in[0,10\mu s]$, the top load is moved in the positive direction at a rate of $1\frac{nm}{\mu s}$, and then is fixed at a displacement of 10nm for $t>10\mu s$.
 This shear rate, which is much slower than accessible by traditional atomistic methods, is beneficial because it allows for suitable relaxation of the boundary with time.
-Nevertheless, the key asymmetric behavior is observed for both higher and lower strain rates.
+Tests at higher and lower strain rates produced the same qualitative conclusion: under this mechanical driving protocol, the exchanged configurations do not develop a substantial directional mobility asymmetry.

-The stress-displacement for $\sigma_{xy}$ for each boundary indicates the degree of asymmetry between the grain-1-bottom and grain-1-top configurations (\cref{fig:results/Mechanical/stress_volfrac} - solid lines).
-Because the displacement rate is constant for t<10$\mu s$ (white region), the stress-displacement is identical to a stress-strain diagram up to scaling in the x direction.
-Also, the displacement of the boundaries are identical up to inversion about 0.5 volume fraction (\cref{fig:results/Mechanical/stress_volfrac} - dashed lines).

-Just as with symmetric tilt boundaries, the presence of initial ``defects'' - in the form of boundary perturbation - initially frustrates the motion of the boundary.
+The traction response for each boundary indicates the degree of similarity between the grain-1-bottom and grain-1-top configurations (\cref{fig:results/Mechanical/stress_volfrac} - dashed lines).
+Because the displacement rate is constant for t<10$\mu s$ (white region), the traction-time response is equivalent to a stress-strain diagram up to scaling in the x direction.
+Also, the boundary positions are nearly identical after sign inversion (\cref{fig:results/Mechanical/stress_volfrac} - solid lines).
+As with symmetric tilt boundaries, the presence of initial ``defects'' - in the form of boundary perturbation - initially frustrates the motion of the boundary.
 The result is that the boundary is rendered immobile until a critical stress is reached, in this case between 300-350 MPa, despite that the flow of $\eta$ is nominally along the gradient.
-More relevant to this discussion, however, is the difference in flow stress between the grain-1-bottom and grain-1-top cases, which is nearly 40\%.
-Since the boundary position is identical, this means that there is also a difference in {\it apparent mobility} of 40\%.
-Moreover, the equilibrium stress for the two cases differs by almost a factor of two.